St Edward's Church, Roath

 St Edward's Church is a Church in Wales church in Penylan, Cardiff, South Wales.
-It is a daughter church of St Margaret's Church, Roath, the only one remaining in use after the closure of St Anne's in 2015.
+It is a part of the Ministry Area of Roath and Cathays, alongside St Margaret's Church, Roath, St Martin's Church, Roath, St German's Church, Adamsdown and St Michael's Church, Cathays.
+It was previously in the Parish of Roath as a daughter church of St Margaret's Church, the only one remaining in use after the closure of St Anne's in 2015.

 History

 Structure of 1915

 A product of the Oxford Movement, St Edward's was originally constructed in 1915, as a tin tabernacle, one of several in Cardiff at the time.
 The original structure unconventionally faced the west (rather than the east as is usual in churches).
 It opened in March 1915.
 On 11 September 1919, between midnight and 1 am, the church was almost completely destroyed by a fire, believed to have been caused by an electrical fault.
 Although the church was reduced to a wreck, many of the objects inside survived the blaze, including the communion vessels and 240 chairs.
 The remains of the building were demolished in 1919.